chrismile/CloudRendering/README.md

   CI pipeline build script on an x86_64 macOS virtual machine provided by GitHub Actions.
 So please note that it is not guaranteed that the program will continue working correctly on macOS indefinitely due to the lack of regular testing.
 - To enable high DPI support, the program needs to be run from an app bundle.
-This happens automatically when the script `build-macos-brew.sh` has finished building the program.
+This happens automatically when the script `build.sh` has finished building the program.
 Please note that the app bundle only contains the Info.plist file necessary for high DPI support and is currently not yet redistributable.
 If you want to help with improving the macOS app bundle support for this project by contributing development time, please feel free to contact me.